Homepage Crafts Unlimited (UK)

 My doll is made of hard plastic and it is badly cracked in places and the top of the leg is broken, can this be fixed?

-Hard plastic limbs can be repaired (and missing pieces reformed) but usually have to be repainted to disguise the repair.
-Whilst I make every effort to obtain as near a paint match as possible, there may be a noticeable, but slight, difference in colour and finish.
-The cost of repair to a broken limb depends on the amount of damage - see prices.
+Hard plastic limbs can be repaired (and missing pieces reformed) but usually have to be repainted to disguise the repair and there may be a noticeable, but slight, difference in colour and finish.
+The cost of repair to a broken limb depends on the amount of damage.

 Top